Signed in as:

 September 17 to 30 early goose/teal combo

-November 17 to 28 second split season for duck and goose
+November 20 to Dec 1 second split season for duck

-December 18 to Jan.
-30 third split season for duck and goose
+December 19 to Jan.
+31 third split season for duck

 YOU MUST CONTACT US DIRECTLY TO BOOK YOUR DATE WE DO NOT OFFER A CALENDAR ON THE SITE